 The apostles and their companions

-The witnesses who testified to and recorded the resurrection of Christ from death were ….the apostles whom he had chosen: To whom also he shewed himself alive after his passion by many infallible proofs, being seen of them forty days, and speaking of the things pertaining to the kingdom of God (Acts 1:2-3).
+The witnesses who testified to and recorded the resurrection of Christ from death were “….the apostles whom He had chosen, to whom He also presented Himself alive after His suffering by many infallible proofs, being seen by them during forty days and speaking of the things pertaining to the kingdom of God” (Acts 1:2-3).
 These apostles were chosen by Christ at the beginning of his ministry; and in Luke 6:12-16 they are named.

-The apostle Paul writes that the resurrected Jesus was seen of Cephas, then of the twelve: After that, he was seen of above five hundred brethren at once; of whom the greater part remain unto this present, but some are fallen asleep.
-After that, he was seen of James; then of all the apostles.
-And last of all he was seen of me also, as of one born out of due time (1 Corinthians 15:3-8).
+The apostle Paul writes that the resurrected Jesus “was seen by Cephas, then by the twelve.
+After that He was seen by over five hundred brethren at once, of whom the greater part remain to the present, but some have fallen asleep.
+After that He was seen by James, then by all the apostles.
+Then last of all He was seen by me also, as by one born out of due time” (1 Corinthians 15:3-8).
 Paul here includes the unnamed apostles i.e. Matthew, John, and Jude, as well as Peter and James, and himself.
 All these wrote the New Testament gospels and epistles between them.
 There was also a large number of other people who saw the resurrected Jesus, but none of them wrote any scripture.

 The women